sno2/apscript/README.md

 > **Tip**: Although comments may seem useless, they are extremely important in
 > real-world codebases because it can be nearly impossible to understand what a
 > 100+ line function is doing without any explanation.
 Even just adding a
-> comment above a function will go a long ways towards maintaining a healthy
+> short explanation above a function will go a long ways towards maintaining an
-> codebase.
+> approachable codebase.

 ### Variables